HCL-TECH-SOFTWARE/connections-automation/documentation/VARIABLES.md

 cnx_major_version | "8" | Connections major version to install
 cnx_fixes_version | *none* - optional | If defined (eg. 8.0.0.0_CR3) will install the CR version
-cnx_fixes_files | *none* - optional | If defined (eg. HC8.0_CR3.zip") and cnx_fixes_version is set, will download the CR install kit cnx_application_ingress | *none*  - required | Set as *dynamicHosts* in LotusConnections-config.xml
-connections_admin | jjones1 | User to be passed to the Connections installer as admin user connections_admin_password | password | password for Connections admin user
+cnx_fixes_files | *none* - optional | If defined (eg. HC8.0_CR3.zip") and cnx_fixes_version is set, will download the CR install kit cnx_uninstall_version |  *none* - optional | Installed package version string to provide if version error reported by the uninstaller cnx_application_ingress | *none*  - required | Set as *dynamicHosts* in LotusConnections-config.xml connections_admin | jjones1 | User to be passed to the Connections installer as admin user connections_admin_password | password | password for Connections admin user